Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Starting a supplement like creatine can often be part of a bigger overhaul of your fitness and nutrition, including what and how much you eat.

-If you’re using creatine as part of a bulking strategy to add more muscle mass, you’re likely also eating more, too.
+If you’re using creatine as part of a bulking strategy to add muscle mass, you’re likely also eating more.
 Digesting a higher volume of food requires more water.

 On the other hand, if you’re using creatine to preserve lean muscle mass during a calorie deficit to lose weight, you’d be eating less.
 Usually, the biggest drop in calories comes from carbohydrates.

 Carbohydrates store water (3-4g for every 1g of carbs).
-As your intake and stored carbohydrates in your body go down, your body releases stored water.
-This can make you feel more thirsty because your body is trying to make up for the lost water.
+Your body releases stored water as your intake and stored carbohydrates go down.
+This can make you feel thirsty because your body is trying to compensate for the lost water.

 Other Factors